revilobug/revilobug.github.io/index.md

 The last experiment ran was an ablation study to confirm the effectiveness of the rain-robust loss.
 Two versions of the proposed models, one with and one without rain-robust loss, are trained and compared to each other.
 The ablation study shows that the model with rain-robust loss significantly outperforms the version without.
 This is corroborated by examining the latent space.
 The normalized correlation between rainy and non-rainy latent vectors is 0.95 +/- 0.03 with the rain-robust loss whereas it is 0.85 +/- 0.10 for the model without rain-robust loss.

 <img width="700" alt="image" src="https://user-images.githubusercontent.com/61512660/235407750-3222b69f-d162-42c7-bfad-c3c06fab8caf.png">

+## Thoughts and Comments

+* 	I really like the application of de-noising technology in such a practical field.
+I feel like the idea that image de-raining is ill-posed is also counter-intuitively more interesting.
+Because there is information loss from the raindrop, the reconstruction will never be perfect (nor does a "perfect" solution even exist in this case).
+* 	I think that the real dataset was also a very interesting method to address the sim2real gap.
+It seems that the real dataset was also not significantly harder to curate than a synthetic dataset.
+* 	There are some places for improvement in my opinion.
+Firstly, I think that the network can be further turned.
+The authors acknowledge this in their paper and state that there will always be improvements to test statistics as the literature advances and new techniques are discovered.
+It seems that the network is mostly standard apart from the rain robust loss.
+I would like to see how the rain robust loss works for other de-raining models that also use an encoder-decoder architecture.
+* 	Furthermore, I feel like the authors of the paper should've tested the models on datasets outside of the GT-Rain test dataset.
+It would seem likely that training on the GT-Rain training dataset then testing on the GT-Rain test dataset would yield an advantage over training on a different dataset but still testing on the GT-Rain dataset.
+* 	I also personally believe that a diffusion model would work great with the real dataset.
+Because of its replication abilities, I envision a classifier-guided diffusion model for the de-raining task.
+Taking in a rainy image as input, it can output a de-rained image with the help of a classifier.
+* 	With regard to the actual dataset, I think that more work can be done on diversifying the dataset.
+By the nature of the collection method, the GT-RAin dataset mostly consists of shots of the environment.
+I believe that more shots resembling CCTV footage for example or shots containing human faces would help the robustness of a de-raininer.

 ## References